-Is the Siberian Husky dog clever?
-Yes, the Siberian Husky can be classed as a clever breed of dog.
+Are Siberian Huskies intelligent?
+Yes, the Siberian Husky is an intelligent dog.
 It has a very good memory which contributes to the perception of intelligence.
-However, the husky can also be an incredibly stubborn breed and although it may know how to do something, it may choose not to.
+However, a Husky can also be an incredibly stubborn breed of dog and although it may know how to do something, it may choose not to.

 To keep this as simple as possible, I am rating intelligence in the Siberian Husky by looking at only a few different criteria.
 Whether they are perceived to understand what is going on around them.